metamn/log-lolla-pro-dev/README.md

 On Modifiers we try to use a special prefix whenever possible to mark the scope of the modifier.

 For example `archive-header-post-type` is incorrect vs. the `archive-header-for-post-type`.

+#### Synchronization

+Ideally we would a need a single rule to sync the PHP/HTML structure with the SCSS structure: each PHP file should contain its name as a classname.

+But WordPress structure and naming conventions are messy.
+For example the `date.php` stands for the date archives page; `archive-people.php` stands for the people archives page.
+If we use that single rule we will have `date` and `archive-people` classes which don't tells both of them are archive pages.

+Here we need to add a handy transformation / new conventions:

+##### Prefixing

+Each PHP file should contain its name as a classname, transformed if necessary.
+For example `date.php` will have to have an `archive-date` classname.

+##### Staying semantic

+The site has only a few page types but much more templates.
+We have the homepage, post pages, standard pages, not-found and archive pages as page types.

+Archive pages have multiple templates associated like `archive-people.php`, `page-categories.php`, `single-people.php` etc. All of these templates has to be prefixed with an `archive` class, and, their specific classnames like `page`, `single` has to be removed.

+##### Default site structure

+The site has a default structure given by a few main sections: `header`, `content`, `sidebar`, `footer`.

+While we all have PHP templates for `header`, `sidebar`, `footer` we have no template for `content`.
+This needs to be added by hand.

 ## Internationalization